 Stepper Motor was invented for the purpose of progress.
 Has been done to offer a step-angle revolution.
 We all know that the perfect revolution angle for a normal rotor is 180 degrees.
 However, for a normal stepper motor, the full revolution angle is 10 degrees x 18 steps.
 Can be varied in countless steps.

 This means that the rotor will move 18 times at a rate of 10 degrees for a complete rotation.
 This motor is used in plotters, circuit fabrication, process control equipment.

 #3.2.
 Brushless DC Motors:

 Brushless DC Motors were invented for excellent performance in less space than a brushless motor.
 This motor is less compared to the AC motor model.
 A controller is embedded in the electric motor to facilitate the process within the absence of a commutator and slip ring.

 #3.3.
 Hysteresis Motor:

 The operation of the hysteresis motor is of a very unique type.
 The force required for the operation of this motor is obtained by hysteresis and eddy current.
 Whether the motor will operate on single-phase or three-phase depends on its construction.

 This motor also offers very easy operation with constant speed like the asynchronous motor.
 This motor works very quietly without any kind of noise.
-That is why it is used in many complex applications such as sound players, audio recorder, etc.
+That is why it is used in many complex applications such as sound players, audio recorders, etc.